 These time-honored support systems started out of necessity (and if we’re honest, maybe a dash of desperation!).
 Homeschool moms would gather regularly to swap curriculum ideas, ask one another questions, share childcare, and figure out things together.

-MPE started from one such support group, and we’ve grown over the years to encompass more than 1,000 homeschool families.
-Once you join MPE, we’ll send you a list of support or cluster groups that meet around the Kansas City area and region.
+MPE started from one such support group, and we’ve grown over the years to reach thousands of homeschool families each year through our events and monthly activities.
+Once you join MPE, you’ll have a springboard of volunteers, staffers, and families in the Kansas City area.

 The homeschool world abounds with bloggers and blogging opportunities!
 Here are just a few places to start: